AdaGold/ride-share-rails/README.md

 We have provided sample data for your site in the form of CSV files.
 These files are located in the directory `db/seed_data/`.
 We have also provided a seed script, `db/seeds.rb`, to load these files into your database.

 `db/seeds.rb` assumes a few things about how your database is set up:

 - There are `Driver`, `Passenger` and `Trip` models
 - These models are related in a certain way
 - The field names of these models match the column names in the CSV files

 This is the recommended way to configure this project, but not a hard requirement.
 If you've got a good reason to change the setup, feel free to edit `db/seeds.rb` accordingly.

-## Things to Keep in Mind
+### Things to Keep in Mind

+1. Use git relentlessly
+1. Pair program on difficult problems and to share learning experiences
-1. Try to include useful business logic in your model classes.
+1. Try to place business logic in your model classes
-1. You can include nested routes, but avoid routes that are more than 2-levels deep.
+1. You will probably need nested routes, but avoid routes that are more than 2 levels deep
 1. Use Semantic HTML
 1. Make good use of partial views
 1. Don't forget validations! (can a trip exist without a driver or passenger...)